moqiqiqi/Python-Data-Analysis/UCC_Projects/Airman_Database_Project/README.md

 ## AirMan-Database-System
 This repository contains the design and implementation of the AirMan System for managing airport operations at London Biggin Hill Airport.
-It includes an ERD diagram, MySQL scripts for database creation and data population.
+It includes an ERD diagram, SQL scripts for database creation and data population.

 ### Background
 London Biggin Hill Airport has been publicly owned by the London Borough of Bromley since 1974.
 The airport operates as a public-private partnership, with Biggin Hill Airport Ltd. managing it on a commercial basis since 1994.
 It specializes in general aviation, serving private aircraft, business jets, and non-commercial flights.